codeceptjs/vue-cli-plugin-codeceptjs-puppeteer/README.md

 vue invoke vue-cli-plugin-codeceptjs-puppeteer --save-dev
 ```

-> Should we add a test component so you could see how to interact with elements in your tests?
-Agree, if you start with an empty project & you don't mind we update your App.js & main.js files to add a test component.
+> You will be asked about installing a demo component.
+If you start a fresh project **it is recommended to agree and install a demo component**, so you could see tests passing.

 ## Running Tests